moay/server-for-symfony-flex/docs/topics/setup.md

 1. [Download](https://github.com/moay/symfony-flex-server/releases) the project from Github (or `git clone https://github.com/moay/symfony-flex-server`)
 2. Navigate to the project folder and run `composer install`.
-3. Open the file `config/services.yaml` and enter the url to your private recipes repo.
+3. Open the file `config/parameters.yaml` and enter the url to your private recipes repo (or provide appropriate environment variables).
 4. Setup the `APP_ENV` properly.
 This can be done in the `.env` file (create if needed) or on the hosting.
 Setting it to `prod` is recommended.
 5. Run `php bin/console recipes:initialize` in order to download your recipes.